Intensive Education. Exceptional Networking. It's Not Just for Lawyers.REGISTER NOW

 The Hospitality Insurance and Loss Prevention Summit, co-located with the Hospitality Law Conference, includes sessions on risk management, the top claims in 2014, and worker's compensation.

-Hotel and Restaurant Corporate Counsel have several opportunities to meet with their in facilitated conversations to explore common challenges, solutions and law department management.
+Hotel and Restaurant Corporate Counsel have several opportunities to meet with their peers in facilitated conversations to explore common challenges, solutions and law department management.

 Also featured during the Hospitality Law Conference are break-out sessions and roundtables in Food & Beverage, Lodging, and Human Resources & Labor Relations.